matrix-hacks/matrix-puppet-imessage/README.md

 # TODO

-Be able to originate conversations from the Matrix side.
+* Be able to originate conversations from the Matrix side.
+* Use the roomStore and userStore features instead of node-persist